dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/07_Input and Interactions/Controller.md

    You have the option to enhance the Virtual Controller by incorporating two types of buttons:

-   ​	1.	**Input Action Buttons**: These are linked to specific actions within Unity’s Input System, enabling you to handle inputs from various devices seamlessly.
+   ​	1.**Input Action Buttons**: These are linked to specific actions within Unity’s Input System, enabling you to handle inputs from various devices seamlessly.
 Utilize these buttons for in-game actions such as movement and interaction.

-   ​	2.	**UI Buttons**: These on-screen interactive elements are part of the Unity UI system.
+   ​	2.**UI Buttons**: These on-screen interactive elements are part of the Unity UI system.
 Use them for menu navigation and application control to provide users with an intuitive and accessible interface.

    For detailed instructions on adding and configuring these buttons, please refer to the Developer Guide below.
 Customize the style and functionality of the controller UI to align with your application’s unique requirements.

-### Developer Guide
+## How to Customize Controller UI

 #### **1. Add the Prefab to Your Project**